musetronstar/tagd/README.md

 httagd should now be listening on port 8082 and using an in-memory database.

 You can post valid TAGL to httagd.
-Lets load the data we just dumped previously:
+Let's load the data we just dumped previously:

 	curl -XPOST http://localhost:8082/ --data-binary @/tmp/tutorial.tagl

 Note, though the .tagl file is UTF-8 text data, the --data-binary option prevents curl from messing with the new line characters.

-Lets put some data:
+Let's put some data:

 	curl -XPUT http://localhost:8082/meow --data 'is_a utterance'
 	curl -XPUT http://localhost:8082/cat --data 'is_a mammal can meow has legs = 4, tail'